 The Hon. the Speaker: Is leave granted, honourable senators, to put the motion?

 Some Hon.
 Senator: Agreed.

 Hon.
-Marcel Prud'homme: No. I do not want the committee to sit when
+Marcel Prud'homme: No. I do not want the committee to sit when the house is sitting.

 The Hon. the Speaker: Leave is not granted.

 Private Members Bill to Amend Act of Incorporation—Presentation of Petition

 Hon.
 Consiglio Di Nino: Honourable senators, I have the pleasure to present a petition from the Boy Scouts of Canada, a body incorporated by chapter 130 of the Statutes of Canada 1914, praying for the passage of an act to amend its act of incorporation in order to consolidate the statutes governing it, to change its name to "Scouts Canada" and to make such other technical and incidental changes to the act as may be appropriate.